khushbooag4/oauth2-fa-proxy/README.md

 * Stateless Microservice
 * Keep separation of concerns
 * Build your application without adding code to secure your routes
-* Work both for frontend and backend
+* Work both for frontends and backends

 ## Getting started